jbat10/KIT325/docs/Final Toolkit Report.md

 ## Packaging Decisions

 the toolkit needed two partitions for the supported OS's.
 We decided that keeping the directory structure identical between the two would be more consistent and intuitive for users.
-Three main folders were made to accomodate documentatoin, scripts and tools, and output locations.
+Four main folders were made to accomodate documentation, scripts, tools, and output locations.
 The output location itself contains files named after each tool, the documentation folder will contain all the usage guides and the tool index, whilst the scripts and tools will contain all necessary files for the tools and the runnable scripts.

 ## Usability Observations